hackersanddesigners/hackedorchestra_hdsc23/README.md

 # Hacked Orchestra - HDSC 2023

-These are the kits and instructions we prepared for the Hacked Orchestra workshop during summer camp 2023.
-We are highly indebted to Nic Collins' fun experiments from the book Handmade Electronic Music.
+These are the components kits and instructions for the Hacked Orchestra workshop during summer camp 2023.
+We are highly indebted to Nic Collins' fun experiments from the book [Handmade Electronic Music](https://www.nicolascollins.com/handmade.htm).

 A mini guitar amp is provided with all the kits, this is powered with a 9V battery for the moment.
 In the future we could try and find ways to power it with renewable energy.

+These are very basic recipes to turn "signals" around us into sound.
+It's up to you to explore what kind of possible instrument you could make with this and how (and by whom or by what) they should be played.

 **Workshop script**